datacontroller/docs.datacontroller.io/docs/dcc-tables.md

 Leave blank if not required.

 ### POST_EDIT_HOOK
 The full path / location (unquoted) of a SAS program that will be `%inc`'d after an edit has been made.
-This modifies the CSV that is created in the staging area, and can be useful for augmenting data / applying complex DQ fixes.
+This program can modify the dataset (`work.staging&x`) that is created in the staging area, which is useful for augmenting data / applying complex DQ rules.
+If your DQ check means that the program should not be submitted, then simply exit with `syscc > 4` .
 Leave blank if not required.

 ### PRE_APPROVE_HOOK